krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 $$ \text{mass} = \int_{t_0}^{t_1} \mathsf{load}(e, b, t)\, dt $$

-where $\mathsf{load}$ is the presence density function [^F2].
+where $\mathsf{load}$ is called a presence density function [^F2].

-[^F2]: If integration signs in a "gentle" introduction feels like a bait-and-switch, rest assured, for the puposes of this document you just need to think of them as a way to add up presence masses, in a way that the ideas we use for binary presences will generalize when we apply them to arbitrary functions.
+[^F2]: If integration signs in a "gentle" introduction feels like a bait-and-switch, rest assured, for the purposes of this document you just need to think of them as a way to add up presence masses, in a way that the ideas we use for binary presences will generalize when we apply them to arbitrary functions.